Top Volunteer Programs in Australia and New Zealand

 A bigger need in Australasia (and one that can — by extension — be educational and rewarding on a cultural level) is in the area of conservation and nature.

 Finding inexpensive volunteer conservation opportunities in New Zealand can be accomplished with a little bit of searching and vetting for opportunities that fit your budget and preferences.
-Both GoAbroad.com and Transitions Abroad's volunteer section have some good listings of volunteer opportunities that involve planting, wildlife monitoring, surveying, and trail maintenance.
-As with any aggregator of volunteer opportunities, you need to evaluate the organization and experience for yourself, to ensure it fits your needs and adheres to cultural and ethical guidelines you are comfortable with.
+Transitions Abroad's Australasia volunteer section has many listings of volunteer opportunities that involve planting, wildlife monitoring, surveying, and trail maintenance.
+As with volunteer opportunities, you need to evaluate the organization and experience for yourself, to ensure it fits your needs and adheres to cultural and ethical guidelines you are comfortable with.

 WWOOFing (WWOOF being an acronym for “world wide opportunities on organic farms”) is alive and thriving in Australasia, and is a great way to enhance your travel experience with a variety of volunteer experiences that entail free (or highly reduced) accommodation and food expenses in return for your hard work.

-Help Exchange and The Caretaker Gazette are other portals to volunteer opportunities that subsidize your accommodation and living expenses (also known as caretaking) and can provide a deeper travel experience for those wishing to venture beyond the traditional tourist trail.
+Help Exchange (HelpX) is a portal to volunteer opportunities that subsidize your accommodation and living expenses (also known as caretaking) and can provide a deeper travel experience for those wishing to venture beyond the traditional tourist trail.

 Visa requirements for volunteering depend on the country you are visiting and your country of origin.
 In most of the Pacific Islands, you can volunteer with a tourist visa, no questions asked.
 In Australia, you can volunteer and work in trade for your accommodation with a tourist visa, as long as you aren’t compensated monetarily for your services, and as long as the work you are doing wouldn’t otherwise be done for wages by an Australian resident.